But if you ask me for my top must-go place in this part of the U.S.?

 WHERE: The only entrance to Monument Valley is off U.S. Highway 163 in Utah, between the small towns of Mexican Hat and Kayenta.
 It's about 2.5 hours from Moab, Utah, and about 2 hours from Page, Arizona.

 HOW MUCH: Entry to the Tribal Park is $20 per car for vehicles holding up to 4 people (it's $10 per person beyond 4).
-It's free to then drive the 17-mile Loop Road.
-Backcountry tours are extra.
+Guided tours (which are now required to visit all parts of Monument Valley) are extra.

 TOURS: Elliot and I opted to do a guided backcountry tour so we could see more of Monument Valley.
 We booked an afternoon tour of the valley with Navajo Spirit Tours, which cost $75 per person.
 The “classic” Monument Valley tour is the most popular, though most companies also offer tours to places like Mystery Valley, Hunts Mesa, and Teardrop Arch if you want to get off the beaten path.